platformsh-templates/nextjs-strapi/README.md

 <summary>Next.js customizations (<code>client</code>)</summary><br />

 - A `.environment` file has been added.
 This file is sourced on a Platform.sh environment during startup, at the beginning of the deploy hook, and whenever you SSH into the environment (`platform ssh -e ENVIRONMENT_ID`).
 It initializes environment variables specific to this demo, specifically the backend Strapi url for the current environment.
 You will need to replicate these commands to run Next.js locally, so see the [Local development](#local-development) section for more details.
 - A `client/.platform.app.yaml` file has been added, which is required to define the build and deploy process for all application containers on Platform.sh.
 Because of how Platform.sh works, the Next.js build is delayed considerably to the `post_deploy` hook after the Strapi container has fully deployed and has begun serving its endpoints.
+Take a look at the [Application](https://docs.platform.sh/configuration/services.html) documentation for more details about configuration.

 </details>